Security Operations20 min read

 Sensor Placement Strategy

-Network TAP (Test Access Point): A hardware device inserted in-line on a network link that passively copies all traffic from that link to an output port connected to the monitoring sensor.
-TAPs are passive — they have no IP address, generate no traffic, and cannot be remotely exploited.
-They provide 100% packet capture with no dropped frames.
-TAPs are the preferred sensor collection method for OT environments.
+Network TAPs (Test Access Points) are hardware devices inserted in-line on a network link that passively copy all traffic from that link to an output port connected to the monitoring sensor.
+TAPs have no IP address, generate no traffic, and cannot be remotely exploited.
+They provide 100% packet capture with no dropped frames under any load condition.
+For OT environments where missing packets means missing attacks, TAPs are the right tool for critical monitoring points.

 Types of TAPs:

-- Passive fiber TAP: A fiber-based TAP that uses optical splitting to copy light from the fiber to the monitoring output.
-Completely passive — no power required, no electronics.
+• Passive fiber TAP: Uses optical splitting to copy light from the fiber to the monitoring output.
+Completely passive, no power, no electronics, nothing that can fail or be attacked.

-- Active copper TAP: For copper (RJ45) links, an active TAP regenerates the signal to provide the copy output.
-Requires power and has a small probability of introducing link issues.
+• Active copper TAP: For copper (RJ45) links, an active TAP regenerates the signal to provide the copy output.
+Requires power and introduces a small probability of link issues.

 Coverage Requirements: What Must Be Monitored